 Prospective Students

-Explore GW’s innovative approach to physical therapy education.
-Prospective students are invited to attend a DPT information session, review admissions requirements, explore our neighborhood, and apply for admission.
+Explore GW's innovative approach to physical therapy education.
+Prospective students are invited to attend DPT information sessions, review admissions requirements, explore the GW campus, and apply for admission.

 Newly Admitted Students